AusDTO/dta-website/pages/who-we-are/corporate/jobs/before-you-apply.md

 3. Select 'Submit Application' button<br>
   Once you have submitted your application, an acknowledgement email will be sent to your designated email address confirming the receipt of your application.

-**Please note:** Your application cannot be saved and completed at a later date so we recommend you complete your responses in an MS Word, Google Dc or Apple Pages document, saving as you go.
+**Please note:** Your application cannot be saved and completed at a later date so we recommend you complete your responses in an MS Word, Google Doc or Apple Pages document, saving as you go.
 Once you have finalised your responses, copy and paste them into the response boxes.

 ## Privacy Statement